-Name Туре Description partner-notify string Shows whether the partner controller will be notified when a trigger condition occurs. (partner-notify-numeric) (uint32) Disabled (0): Notification is disabled.
-The partner controller will continue using its current caching mode.
-Enabled (1): Notification is enabled.
-The partner controller will change to write- through mode for better data protection. auto-write-back string (uint32) Shows whether the cache policy will change from write-through to write-back when the trigger condition is cleared. (auto-write-back- numeric) (ulli132) Disabled (0): Auto-write-back is disabled.
-Enabled (1): Auto-write-back is enabled. disk-dsd-enable string Not supported. (disk-dsd-enable- numeric) (uint32) disk-dsd-delay uint16 Not supported. managed-logs string Shows whether the managed logs feature is enabled, which allows log files to be transferred (managed-logs-numeric) (uint32) from the storage system to a log-collection system to avoid losing diagnostic data as logs fill.
+Name Туре Description disk-dsd-enable (disk-dsd-enable- numeric) string (uint32) Shows whether spinning disks that are available or are global spares will spin down after a period of inactivity shown by the disk-dsd-delay property.
+Disabled (0): Drive spin down for available disks and global spares is disabled.
+Enabled (1): Drive spin down for available disks and global spares is enabled. disk-dsd-delay uint16 Specifies the period of inactivity in minutes after which spinning disks that are available or are global spares will spin down, from 1 to 360 minutes.
+The value 0 means spin down is disabled. managed-logs (managed-logs-numeric) string (uint32) Shows whether the managed logs feature is enabled, which allows log files to be transferred from the storage system to a log-collection system to avoid losing diagnostic data as logs fill.
 Disabled (0): The managed logs feature is disabled.
-Enabled (1): The managed logs feature is enabled. single-controller string For a system that had two controller modules but now has only one and is intended to be used as a single-controller system, this property shows whether the operating/redundancy (single-controller- numeric) (uint32) mode is set to Single Controller.
-This property shows whether the operating/reductionally mode is set to Single Controller.
+Enabled (1): The managed logs feature is enabled. single-controller (single-controller- numeric) string (uint32) For a system that had two controller modules but now has only one and is intended to be used as a single-controller system, this property shows whether the operating/redundancy mode is set to Single Controller.
 This prevents the system from reporting the absent partner controller as an error condition.
 This parameter does not affect any other system settings.
 Installing a second, functional controller module will change the mode to Active-Active ULP.
 Disabled (0): Single Controller mode is disabled.
 Enabled (1): Single Controller mode is enabled. auto-stall-recovery (auto-stall-recovery- numeric) string (uint32) Shows whether the auto stall recovery feature is enabled, which detects situations where a controller stall is preventing I/O operations from completing, and recovers the system so that at least one controller is operational, thus avoiding data-unavailability situations.
 This feature focuses failover/recovery stalls.
 When a stall is detected, event 531 is logged.
 Disabled (0): Auto stall recovery is disabled.
-Enabled (1): Auto stall recovery is enabled. delete-override string Not supported. (delete-override- numeric) (uint32) restart-on-capi-fail string Shows whether a Storage Controller that experiences a CAPI hang will be forced to restart. (restart-on-capi-fail- numeric) (uint32) A CAPI hang is perceived as a management-interface hang.
+Enabled (1): Auto stall recovery is enabled. delete-override (delete-override- numeric) string (uint32) Not supported. restart-on-capi-fail (restart-on-capi-fail- numeric) string (uint32) Shows whether a Storage Controller that experiences a CAPI hang will be forced to restart.
+A CAPI hang is perceived as a management-interface hang.
 As part of the restart process, a dump file is created and event 107 is logged.
 To provide the dump file to technical support for debugging, use the Maintenance > Support > Collect Logs panel in the SMC.
 Disabled (0): The Storage Controller is not forced to restart.
-Enabled (1): The Storage Controller is forced to restart. large-pools string Deprecated. (large-pools-numeric) (uint32) ssd-concurrent-access string Not supported. (ssd-concurrent-access-numeric) (uint32)
+Enabled (1): The Storage Controller is forced to restart. large-pools (large-pools-numeric) string (uint32) Deprecated. ssd-concurrent-access (ssd-concurrent-access- numeric) string (uint32) Not supported. slot-affinity (slot-affinity-numeric) string (uint32) Not supported. random-io-performance- optimization (random-io-performance- optimization-numeric) string (uint32) Shows whether random I/O performance optimization is enabled or disabled.
+Disabled (0) Enabled (1) cache-flush-timeout (cache-flush-timeout- numeric) string (uint32) Shows whether the cache flush timeout is enabled or disabled.Disabled (0)Enabled (1)

-Table 7 advanced-settings-table properties (continued)
+Table 9 advanced-settings-table properties (continued)